 The Daura Gallery as a Tool for Faculty and Students

-The Daura Gallery is a vital resource at Lynchburg College for both faculty and students as a tool for research, teaching, and learning.
+The Daura Gallery is a vital resource at University of Lynchburg for both faculty and students as a tool for research, teaching, and learning.
 The Gallery seeks to build relationships and further collaborations with faculty and students in their multidisciplinary projects.

 The subject matter and themes found in the art of all cultures and all ages often deal with explicit and/or abstracted ideas and images that some individuals may find to be difficult or offensive.
 Works of art selected for and/or included in exhibitions display significant artistic merit and academic integrity.
 Exhibitions and associated discussions are frequently quite forthright and challenging, as the content is expressive of diverse social, cultural, religious, and/or individual values.

 How to incorporate Daura Gallery exhibitions into your teaching:

 - Take an interactive tour of the exhibition with your class.

 - Require an unsupervised class visit to the Gallery and assign a reflection paper.

 - Encourage students to visit the Daura Gallery.

 - Host your class at the Gallery and provide your own walkthrough of pertinent work(s).

 - Structure a more guided looking/writing or looking/discussion assignment in the Gallery related to specific works on view/exhibition themes.

 - Encourage or require that students attend pertinent lectures and write a response to the lecture.